North Sioux City seeing continued economic growth

-Developer, Bart Connelly says, “Keep our youth from moving away and continue to build our community.”
+Developer Bart Connelly said that the new developments “keep our youth from moving away and continue to build our community.”

 But the soon to be residential lots next to McCook Lake aren’t the only sector expanding, local business is also thriving.